Nagasaki45/UnsocialVR/README.md

 Compared to real-life conversation the environment in Unsocial VR is not the same for all participants.
 When participating in a side conversation, the other players will be either ignored, or pretend to listen to you.

+A short introduction to the project is presented [here](https://www.youtube.com/watch?v=K39_wlQ60-Y).

 ## Running the project

 You will need: